-This topic describes Garden, the component that Pivotal Web Services uses to create and manage isolated environments called containers.
-Each instance of an application deployed to PWS runs within a container.
-For more information about how containers work, see the Container Mechanics section of the Container Security topic.
+This topic describes Garden, the component that Pivotal Web Services (PWS) uses to create and manage isolated environments called containers.
+Each instance of an app deployed to PWS runs within a container.
+For more information about how containers work, see Container Mechanics in Container Security.

 Garden has pluggable back ends for different platforms and runtimes, and specifies a set of interfaces that each platform-specific back end must implement.
 These interfaces contain methods to perform the following actions: